dropbox/hackpad/DOCKER.md

 		docker run -d -p 9000:9000 -v /path/to/this/repo:/etc/hackpad/src hackpad

+	It'll build hackpad and run schema migrations and such.
+If you want to see what's going on, do:

+		docker logs -f [container name]

 4. Fix networking (one time only).
 If you're on OS X or Windows, you'll need to set up some port forwarding to have Hackpad work properly.
 Linux folk can skip this.

 	1. Open VirtualBox